mrbmc/mrbmc.github.io/src/projects/disney-groupwatch.md

 The market research we collected along with the previous UX research gave us a foundation to start defining guidelines that would guide future product, design, and technology decisions.
 These were co-authored by teammates from Design, Product, and Product Marketing.

 1. **GroupWatch must foster a feeling of being together**
     Strengthen social bonds through a positive shared experience.
-Build on features that touch people simultaneously, like reactions, playback control and rally points.
+Build on features that touch people simultaneously, like reactions, playback control and rally points.{.card}

-2. **GroupWatch is for intimate groups, i.e. family & close friends** GroupWatch will be most used by groups of 2-4 people, as opposed to community viewing (theatre) or massive social viewing party (Twitch).
+2. **GroupWatch is for intimate groups, i.e. family & close friends** GroupWatch will be most used by groups of 2-4 people, as opposed to community viewing (theatre) or massive social viewing party (Twitch).{.card}

 3. **GroupWatch is additive to existing behaviors** Use mobile devices for communication and TVs for viewing.
-Tap into existing social norms for planning and watching.
+Tap into existing social norms for planning and watching.{.card}
+{.hero .grid .x3x1}
 ### Design Principles

 Principles are a powerful way to align teams in big programs and guide decisions about tradeoffs in the design.
 Principles must address the specific user goals and business constraints of a project.
 Generic principles about "ease of use" and "delightful" do not aid critical thinking in a specific context.